UniversityOfSaintThomas/Cascade_documentation/campaign-pages/README.md

 This campaign page process documents the requirements and the steps to creating a landing page.

-Some embedded marketers will try to make their own page, or at least offer to make their own page.
-Even when we trust them to do it themselves, campaign pages should always be a development task.
+Some requestors will try to make their own page, or at least offer to make their own page.
+Even when we trust them to do it, campaign pages should be a development task.
 After we confirm the requirements of the page, we can hand it back to the requestor to add and edit content.

 ## Requirements :grapes: